-Trump’s big policy win: stronger showers, faster dishwashers.
-It’s something almost no one asked for
+Trump’s big policy win: Stronger showers, faster dishwashers.
+It’s something almost no one asked for.

 This was different from another product Trump targeted for abuse: lightbulbs.

 Trump complained energy-efficient lightbulbs made him look orange.
-In late 2019, his administration blocked an energy efficiency rule that would have banned the sale of most halogen and incandescent bulbs on Jan.
+In late 2019, his administration blocked an energy-efficiency rule that would have banned the sale of most halogen and incandescent bulbs on Jan.
 1, 2020.

 But the new rules also had faced opposition from the lighting industry.
 And consumers, too, had concerns about the disappearance of incandescent bulbs.